StevenBradleyA/keeby/README.md

 <div style="display:flex">
   <img src="./react-app/src/media/readme5.gif" align="right" alt="binarygif" height="180" width="320" style="object-fit: cover"/>

-- The Home page displays all listings
+- The profile page showcases all user information.

-- The User is able to select the preview image
+- Allows users to modify individual details, without the need for a lengthy form.

-- For an Individual listing
+- Features a unique retro computing aesthetic, complete with keyframed CSS scanlines and flicker effects.

-- Placeholder
+- This page provides users with full control over their account and data, by allowing a user to delete their profile.

 </div>